A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Channel-aware Training Algorithm

 \section{Channel-aware Training Algorithm}

-Inspired by the aforementioned theoretical analysis, we propose a channel-aware training algorithm to enhance edge inference performance.
-Instead of minimizing the exact theoretical bound, we formulate a tractable surrogate objective function.
-Specifically, we utilize the tightest form of generalization bound derived in Corollary \ref{thm:tight_bound}.
-By integrating channel statistics such as outage probability and average SNR into the optimization objective (via channel penalty $\Omega$), we explicitly mitigate the mismatch between noiseless training and noisy edge deployment.
-This enhances NN's inherent robustness against channel perturbations, without requiring novel architecture designs or instantaneous channel information.
+Inspired by the theoretical analysis, we propose a channel-aware training algorithm that explicitly utilizes channel statistics to enhance edge inference performance.
+Instead of considering the wireless channel as simply a distortion on hidden layer features and applying empirical risk minimization (ERM), our method explicitly incorporates channel stochasticity into the learning objective.
+Specifically, given the definition in \eqref{equ:wireless_generalization_gap}, we can formulate a tractable upper bound on the expected population risk during edge inference by combining the expected empirical risk with our derived bound for $\Delta$.
+Therefore, penalizing the upper bound for wireless generalization error acts as a principled regularization mechanism.
+It prevents the model from overfitting to specific channel realizations observed in training, thereby enhancing robustness against unknown channel conditions during edge inference.

-Since we assume a channel-free training environment where the $l_0$-th layer weights are independent, the optimization is restricted to the learnable weights $\tilde{W}$.
-Therefore, the primary goal is to find a posterior distribution $P_{\tilde{W}|S}$ that minimizes the wireless generalization error.
-However, directly minimizing the theoretical bound in \eqref{equ:old_pac_best_prior} is difficult due to the global Lipschitz constant $K\coloneqq\sup_{w\in\mathcal{W},z\in\mathcal{Z}}\|\nabla_w l(w,z)\|_2$.
-Computing this supremum over the entire weight and data space is computationally intractable for NNs.
-Alternatively, we approximate $K$ using the tractable local gradient norm of the empirical risk, denoted as $\hat{K}(\tilde{W})=\|\nabla_{W}\hat{L}_S(P_{W|S})\|_2$.
-By utilizing this surrogate, neglecting the constant terms, and introducing a scaling factor $\eta_1>0$ for effective optimization as in \cite{BBB}, we formulate the objective function as the following
+To achieve this, we formulate a surrogate objective function combining both the expected empirical risk and the derived upper bound.
+While standard algorithms optimize all NN weights, the modeling in edge learning designates the $l_0$-th layer as a stochastic non-learnable artificial layer during training.
+Consequently, the optimization is restricted to the learnable base weights $\tilde{W}$.
+The primary goal of the algorithm is to find a posterior $P_{\tilde{W}|W^{(l_0)}S}$ that minimizes the regularized objective function.
+By introducing a scaling factor $\eta>0$ for effective optimization, as in \cite{BBB}, we formulate the surrogate objective function as follows

+Note that $P_{art}^{(l_0)}$ acts as a fixed, configurable component during training.
+It can be configured as a perfect, noiseless channel as in the traditional machine learning without considering future edge deployment.
+Alternatively, within an end-to-end learning framework where the artificial channel layer can be simulated and controlled, knowing the true physical channel statistics $P_{ch}^{(l_0)}$ allows us to minimize the KL divergence $D(P_{art}^{(l_0)}\|P_{ch}^{(l_0)})$.
+Importantly, even under the ideal strategy that perfectly aligns the artificial channel statistics with true wireless channel statistics (i.e., $P_{art}^{(l_0)}=P_{ch}^{(l_0)}$), the inherent randomness of the instantaneous realizations still implies an inevitable gap, captured by our derived bound.